LouiZibdawi/CIS4650/Checkpoint2/README.txt

 program's file structure to build the program.
 To remove the executable and intermediate files generated from compilation, type "make clean".

+Turning on and off of both the semantic analyzer and the parse tree is completed through a toggle option found in the CM.java file.
+This was completed in this way to keep it simple until the end of Checkpoint 3, where the flags will isntead be used to determine whether or not a component works or not.

 Testing has been automated into separate test files to test different components of the code.
 There are five test files used for this program, as this was the maximum number of test files that we were allowed to submit.
 These tests, therefore, attempt to show both the functionality and the error